Anomalous interference drives oscillatory dynamics in wave-dressed active particles: Asymptotic Approximations

-\textit{Non-local forces.} To demonstrate that anomalous interference at jerking points drives oscillatory dynamics in wave-dressed active particles, we seek to \markblue{asymptotically reduce} $\bm{F}_W$ into a non-local contribution from jerking points, $\bm{F}_N$, which embeds the system's preferred length scale $\lambda$ in the particle's dynamics, and a local contribution from the particle's recent history, $\bm{F}_L$, that drives the particle to a preferred speed $u_0$. \markblue{ The location $\bm{x}_p(t - s_j)$ is identified as a jerking point if the surfing frequency with which the particle encounters waves from its past, $f(s) = d'(s) = \bm{\hat{d}}(s) \cdot \bm{\dot{x}}_p(t - s)$, undergoes a rapid change [relative to the oscillation period $2\pi/f$] at $s_j$, which we asymptotically approximate as an instantaneous transition between two constant values [Fig.\,\ref{fig:1}(c)].
-Notably, standard asymptotic methods \cite{copson_1965,bender_orszag_1978}, which are designed to capture contributions from stationary points where $f(s) = 0$ [Fig.\,\ref{fig:1}(b)], break down in this setting due to the sharp frequency variation.} We thus use a combination of asymptotics and physical reasoning to derive the force from jerking points.
+To demonstrate mathematically that anomalous interference at jerking points drives oscillatory dynamics in \markblue{walking droplets}, we seek to asymptotically reduce the wave force $\bm{F}_W$ \eqref{eq:eom4} into a non-local contribution from jerking points, $\bm{F}_N$, which embeds the system's preferred length scale $\lambda_F$ in the \markblue{droplet's} dynamics, and a local contribution from the \markblue{droplet's} recent history, $\bm{F}_L$, which drives the \markblue{droplet} to a preferred speed $u_0$.